-1 The Panel Attorney District Representative is a member of a CJA panel in the District who is selected by the Federal Public Defender, with acquiescence from the Chief Judge, to serve as the representative of the District's CJA panels for the national Defender Services CJA program.
+1 The Panel District Representative is selected by the Federal Public Defender with acquiescence from the Chief Judge and serves a three-year term, subject to renewal.

 C. Number of Counsel

 In an extremely difficult case, the Court may appoint more than one attorney to represent an individual in the interest of justice.